dynamsoft-docs/license-server-docs/about/terms.md

 * The same permit can be used by multiple applications
 * The same application can use multiple permits from different License Items

-Therefore, Dynamsoft invented the concept of "Handshake Code".
-An application making use of Dynamsoft SDKs gets authorized by Dynamsoft [License Tracking Server](#license-tracking-server) through a specific Handshake Code within License Tracking Server
+Therefore, Dynamsoft invented the concept of a "Handshake Code".
+An application using a Dynamsoft SDK gets authorized by Dynamsoft's [License Tracking Server](#license-tracking-server) through a specific Handshake Code within the License Tracking Server.

 * The same Handshake Code can be configured to contain permits from different License Items
-* The permit from the same License Item can be shared by multiple Handshake Codes
+* The permit from a single License Item can be shared by multiple Handshake Codes

 By doing this, the license verification code in your application doesn't need to change, even if different permits are needed at a later date.

 A few things to note